splunk/splunk-sdk-java/README.md

 ### Client state

-Instances of the Resources class maintain a client-side copy of the state of the corresponding Splunk resource.
+Instances of the Resource class maintain a client-side copy of the state of the corresponding Splunk resource.
 For example, an entity will have a copy of its properties, and a collection will have a copy of its members.
 When you request a property (or collection member), the local copy is returned if it's